Select Bibliography and References

 ‘Hindoo Life -with Pictures of the men, women and children of India’ by Rev Edward Webb, 1866.
 Publisher: Philadelphia Presbyterian Publication Committee

-Giving Full Details of the Operations of the Allied Armies’ by Henry Tyrrell c1855-6
+‘The History of the Present War with Russia Giving Full Details of the Operations of the Allied Armies’ by Henry Tyrrell c1855-6

-Engraving adj. pp 116-7 'Her Majesty Taking Leave of the Fusilier Guards previous to their
+Engraving adj. pp 116-7 'Her Majesty Taking Leave of the Fusilier Guards previous to their Departure to the East ‘.
+Publisher: The London Printing and Publishing Company

-'The Children of India written for the Children of England by one of their Friends' by Annie Westland Marston 1883, publisher Religious Tract Society, 56 Paternoster Row; 5 St Paul’s Churchyard and 164 Piccadilly (illustrations by Joseph Austin Benwell on pp 22, 24 62 and others)
+Religious Tract Society, 56 Paternoster Row; 5 St Paul’s Churchyard and 164 Piccadilly (illustrations by Joseph Austin Benwell on pp 22, 24 62 and others)

 'The Fountain Kloof: or, Missionary Life in South Africa' 18[--].
 Publisher: Philadelphia Presbyterian Publication Committee (note- illustrations as in ‘Sunday at Home’ 1863, refer above, but original J A BENWELL signature overwritten or omitted)